pnp/sp-dev-fx-extensions/samples/README-template.md

 - topic 3

 ## Debug URL for testing
-Here's a debug URL for testing around this sample. **Updated based on your manifest id for easy testing of the sample**.
+Here's a debug URL for testing around this sample.

 ```
 ?loadSPFX=true&debugManifestsFile=https://localhost:4321/temp/manifests.js&customActions={"7c5a85c1-8b1e-4370-8198-642908faee60":{"location":"ClientSideExtension.ApplicationCustomizer","properties":{"testMessage":"Hello as property!"}}}
 ```
+> Update based on your manifest id for easy testing of the sample
 > Notice that better pictures and documentation will increase the sample usage and the value you are providing for others.
-Thanks for your submissions advance.
+Thanks for your submissions advance ❤.
+> DELETE THIS PARAGRAPH BEFORE SUBMITTING

 <img src="https://telemetry.sharepointpnp.com/sp-dev-fx-extensions/samples/readme-template" />